ahharu/plugin-manager/README.rst

 ===========

-| A web interface for jenkins plugin management deployments.
+| A web interface for jenkins plugin management.